devangk003/GoFetch/PHASE3-COMPLETE.md

 ## Overview

-Phase 3 of the DataInsight NYC Air Quality Platform has been successfully completed.
+Phase 3 of the GoFetch NYC Air Quality Platform has been successfully completed.
 This phase focused on building the frontend foundation with React, TypeScript, and integrating data fetching with React Query.

 ## Completed Tasks